Participate in ITiCSE 2022!

 Submissions to ITiCSE address aspects of computing education, that is, the education of students who are studying computing.
-ITiCSE generally does not accept papers about mere applications of computing technology in other areas of education, such as the development of software to make it easier for students to learn chemistry.
+ITiCSE generally does not accept papers about applications of computing technology in education generally or in other specific areas of education, such as the development of software to make it easier for students to learn chemistry.

 Within the domain of computing education, submissions will cover specific educational subject matter, including but not limited to: